src-d/blog/content/post/hercules.v4.md

 {{% /caption %}}

 The third problem was related to how Hercules works: it is able to analyze any set of commits, not just the whole master.
-There is not guarantee that the commits are connected at all, so we have to run the [connected components analysis](https://en.wikipedia.org/wiki/Connected-component_labeling) first to throw away everything but the main component (which has the biggest number of nodes).
+There is no guarantee that the commits are connected at all, so we have to run the [connected components analysis](https://en.wikipedia.org/wiki/Connected-component_labeling) first to throw away everything but the main component (which has the biggest number of nodes).

-Thr fourth problem was to schedule the garbage collection - remove the clones which are no longer needed.
+The fourth problem was to schedule the garbage collection - remove the clones which are no longer needed.
 We do a DAG traversal and mark the places where branches were last used, then we insert branch disposals after the resulting marks.